Both Unsecured and Secured credit cards have their pros and cons. Read on to find out which one you should opt for.

 |Limit||Usually up to 75-85% of the collateral||At the bank's discretion, and as per eligibility and income|

-Low credit limit: The credit limit on a secured credit card is usually between 75-85% of the deposit kept as collateral, so is likely to be much lower than the limit offered on an unsecured credit card.
+3. Low credit limit: The credit limit on a secured credit card is usually up to 90% of the deposit kept as collateral, so is likely to be much lower than the limit offered on an unsecured credit card.

 A secured credit card is useful if you don’t have a credit score or if you wish to improve/repair your credit score and credit history.